msg43/Knowledge_Chipper/data/test_files/MOC.md

 See [[Jargon]] for detailed list.

 ## Beliefs
-See `beliefs.yaml` for detailed beliefs with epistemic weight.
+See `claims.yaml` for detailed claims with epistemic weight.